 - Request wage information – If you are receiving or if you are owed any lost wages, we will request wage information from the insurance carrier or their attorney to make sure you are being paid proper wages.

 - Send you a “Welcome Package” – We send a “Welcome Package” to you to let you know that we are in the process of opening your file and gathering information on your claim.
 This package will also contain a list of “Who’s who” in our office and what they do.

-- File the Claim for Benefits or Amend the Claim for Benefits – If needed, we will file the Claim for Benefits for you but most of the time this has already been done so the attorney will just confirm that the Claim for Benefits that has been filed is correct or, if needed, identify any changes that need to be made and file an Amended Claim for Benefits with the Commission.
+- File the Claim Form or Amend the Claim Form – If needed, we will file the Claim Form for you but most of the time this has already been done so the attorney will just confirm that the Claim Form that has been filed is correct or, if needed, identify any changes that need to be made and file an Amended Claim Form with the Commission.